Intersex representation in film: Stories of Intersex and Faith

 The result of scholarship and interviews about the theology, biology, and personal lives of intersex people, this documentary provides a lens into the diversity of intersex people's experiences and how intersex identity intersects with different contexts.

 Every Body

-(2023) Focuses on three individuals who overcame shame, secrecy, and unauthorized surgery throughout their childhoods to enjoy successful adulthoods.
-Choosing to ignore medical advice to conceal their bodies and coming out as who they truly were.
+This 2023 piece focuses on three individuals who overcame shame, secrecy, and unauthorized surgery throughout their childhoods to enjoy successful adulthoods, choosing to ignore medical advice to conceal their bodies and coming out as who they truly were.

+Choosing, cutting, silencing

+A 2024 documentary from The Netherlands (original Dutch title: Kiezen, snijden, zwijgen).
+The film closely follows Marieke and Sharan, both intersex.
+When they meet they discover they have the same childhood experiences: doctor visits, surgeries with vague explanations and the advice to stay silent.
+Together, they break that silence and investigate their medical histories.
+Their story sheds light on imposed secrecy and medicalisation of intersex people.